-Kanchenjunga trekking is situated in the eastern frontier Taplejung District of Nepal.
+Kanchenjunga trekking is situated in the eastern frontier of the Taplejung District of Nepal.
 Kanchenjunga Base Camp trekking known as mount Kanchenjunga 8586 m. height above sea level third highest mountain peak in the world.
 It is laid down between Nepal and Darjeeling Sikkim border.
 Tibetan call Kanchenjunga means ‘the five treasure houses of snow’, which gives you some idea of what to expect should you visit this area.

-Remoteness of the Kanchenjunga region, North face of Jannu, Kumbhakarna Glacier, The Nagphu rock dome, Views of Gimmigela, Wedge & Tent peaks, Buddhist Monasteries, Cardamom fields, Rhododendrons, Numerous waterfalls, Buddhist products of local handicrafts, Nomadic headers and Sherpa way of life.
+The remoteness of the Kanchenjunga region, North face of Jannu, Kumbhakarna Glacier, The Nagphu rock dome, Views of Gimmigela, Wedge & Tent peaks, Buddhist Monasteries, Cardamom fields, Rhododendrons, Numerous waterfalls, Buddhist products of local handicrafts, Nomadic headers and Sherpa way of life.